All Episodes

 I understand the false sense of urgency that's been built here to justify this deal and all the claims that have been made.

-And Anthony Wiener.
+And Anthony Weiner, oh, yeah.

-If it comes back to the table and the Republicans say we're not going to vote for anything that doesn't include these tax cuts for the wealthy, which by the way are 95 billion dollars in this whole cut package.
+Yeah, last night he showed up on CNN, the Situation Room, and the analyst Gloria Borger, if it comes back to the table and the Republicans say we're not going to vote for anything that doesn't include these tax cuts for the wealthy, which, by the way, are $95 billion in this whole cut package, will you walk away from it?

 Well, you know what?